bjdash/apic-docs/designer/getting-started-with-designer.md

 ### Importing existing API projects {#import-proj}

-If you already have an exported API project then importing that into your workspace is just a click away.
+If you already have an exported API project or have an Open API specification \(previously swagger specification\) then importing that into your workspace is just a click away.
 Just click on the Import icon present beside your workspace and browse the exported file.
 APIC will import the project into your workspace.

 ### What's next?